 There are usually two types of testing at this stage: functional testing and design testing.
 In the early stages of testing, design testing is performed to ensure that the design is acceptable.
 After the general design test is completed, it can be submitted to the customer for any final comments.

-Once these comments have been made and implemented, the design checking process is much more robust, checking the correct designs to ensure that they meet the original designs delivered for the programming team.
+Once these comments have been made and implemented, the design checking process is much more robust, checking the correct designs to ensure that they meet the original designs delivered to the programming team.

 With functional testing, the test intensity is switched.
 Intensity testing is done before presenting to the customer and after the function is approved – functional testing is done more comfortably.
 This is intended to simulate the experience that real users experience on the website.